tirnovar/datameerkat/_posts/2023-01-09-date-dimensions-in-power-query.md

 Now we have an actual list of lists.
 And the values in individual Lists are always in the same order.
 So we can have them spread out on a table.

-We can either save the procedure prepared in this way in a separate step and then call it into the #table or insert it directly into the #table.
+We can either save the procedure prepared in this way in a separate step and then call it into the **#table** or insert it directly into the **#table**.

 But before we do that, a few more words about the fact that we have created rows but no columns.
 If we wanted to create columns without a data type, we could pass the individual names within the List, but if we want to give it the data type as well, we have to do it a little differently:

 <script src="https://gist.github.com/tirnovar/59a37e2bdd84a225002d5eab2b09da8d.js"></script>

-The column definitions must be in the same order as they are defined within the "List.Transform" output!
+The column definitions must be in the same order as they are defined within the "**List.Transform**" output!
 You can also evaluate this entry in Power Query.
 The result will be that the value "table" will be returned to you, and the query icon will be a table icon with a question mark.
 But no data anywhere.

-The miracle will happen after we connect these two parts, i.e., the columns and rows within the #table.
+The miracle will happen after we connect these two parts, i.e., the columns and rows within the **#table**.

 <script src="https://gist.github.com/tirnovar/80fce696163f9eaf17d2d7ecae9a6472.js"></script>